chaos-mesh/website/versioned_docs/version-2.6.7/manage-user-permissions.md

 :::info

-Versions of Kubernetes before v1.22 automatically created long term credentials for accessing the Kubernetes API.
+Versions of Kubernetes before v1.24 automatically created long-term credentials for accessing the Kubernetes API.
 In recent versions of Kubernetes, you must manually create a service account token Secret.

 For more details, see [Manually create an API token for a ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#manually-create-an-api-token-for-a-serviceaccount).